sumanbhattarai/JAVA/Applet/ReadMe.md

  > init()

- - The init method is the first method to be called .
+ - The init() is the first method to be called .
 This is where you should initialize variable.
 This methhod is called only once during the runtime of you applet.

  > start()

- - Start method is called after init().
+ - The start() is called after init().
 It is also called to re-start an applet after it has been stopped.
-Start method is called each time an applets HTML document is displayed on screen .
+The start() is called each time an applets HTML document is displayed on screen .
 So , if a user leaves a webpage and comes back, the applet resumes and execution start at start() .

  > paint()